hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250811280v2-lettot-label-free-evaluation-of-large-language-models-on-tourism-usi.md

 ---
 layout: default
-title: LETToT: Label-Free Evaluation of Large Language Models On Tourism Using Expert Tree-of-Thought
+title: "LETToT: Label-Free Evaluation of Large Language Models On Tourism Using Expert Tree-of-Thought"
 ---

 # LETToT: Label-Free Evaluation of Large Language Models On Tourism Using Expert Tree-of-Thought